otrv4/libotr-ng/STRUCTURE.md

 ## Header files

 There are two places to put header files.
-The files in `src` will only be available during build time of libotrv4.
+The files in `src` will only be available during build time of libotr-ng.
 If you have API functionality that you want to expose, it should instead be put in `src/include`.

 It's important that all header files have "header guards" - the format for that